yiweisong/node-ace-msg-parser/README.md

 # Node Aceinna Message Parser

-This is a native addon to parse aceinna device message
+This is a native addon to parse Aceinna device message.
+It helps you to split the binary data to payload by packet type.
+Do some decode work based on the user manual if you want to know the actual value from Aceinna device.

 > You need to have Node 10.5.0 or later installed.